mattinglyjen/Final-Project/README.md

 Team: Robin Evans, Jennifer Duffy, Jennifer Mattingly

 The objective of our project is to use machine learning to determine whether a given article is fake or real news.
-We will create a web-based user interface in which a user can type in some text and the algorithm will predict the percentage probability that it is fake.
+We will create a web-based user interface in which a user can type in some text and the algorithm will predict whether the news is fake or real.

 Data Source: